Rockbot Business Glossary

 | Brand vs. Operator vs. Owner | Three different companies can be involved in one location |

-An Account represents a single legal business entity—the company behind the relationship, regardless of how many locations they operate, contracts they sign, or ways they pay.
+A single legal business entity — the company behind the relationship, regardless of how many locations they operate, contracts they sign, or ways they pay.
 One company = one Account, always.

 Account is the foundation of all customer metrics.
 When we count "customers," we count Accounts.
 When we measure customer health, retention, or lifetime value, we measure at the Account level.
 Getting this wrong inflates customer counts and distorts strategic decisions.